Man arrested after Tuesday night shooting in Hutchinson

 A 37-year-old man was found with a gunshot wound to his chest.
 Hutchinson Police say he was taken to a hospital in Wichita in stable condition.

-Police say that the shooter ran from the scene.
+Police say the person who shot him ran from the scene.
 They later arrested Levi Clinton Wickliffe, 31, and booked him on suspicion of attempted second-degree intentional murder.

 Hutchinson Police say they believe the shooting was a result of a disturbance between Wickliffe and the victim.